patrick-kidger/NeuralCDE/experiments/README.md

 `main()` trains and evaluates a single model and reports the results.
 `run_all()` trains and evaluates every model with the specific hyperparameters we selected, five times each.

+Note that the first time you run it on a particular dataset, it may take a reasonable amount of time to preprocess the dataset into path format.
+This is just an implementation thing; we just didn't try to parallelise this aspect of it since it only happens once.

 #### run_all

 If you want to repeat our results exactly as in the paper, then: